 The expression Wiener Moderne seems to appear all over the place in Vienna, particularly in museums.
 But what does it refer to?

-- Short cultural era around the turn of the 19th <-> 20th centuries
+- Short cultural era at the turn of the 19th & 20th centuries

 - Period of astonishing creativity in art, design, architecture and other fields

-- Brought forth names like Klimt, Schiele, Wagner, Hoffmann and many more
+- Names like Klimt, Schiele, Wagner, Hoffmann etc.

 - See also: